cpb-/early-init/README.md

 ## Installation

-In addition to installing `early-init` in `/sbin` directory and the scripts performing the desired tasks in `/etc/early-init.d`, you will need to add the `init=/sbin/early-init` argument on the kernel parameter line.
+In addition to installing `early-init` in `/sbin` directory and the scripts performing the desired tasks in `/etc/early-init.d/`, you will need to add the `init=/sbin/early-init` argument on the kernel parameter line.

 There is two ways to do this:

-- configure the bootloader to pass this argument on the kernel command line (using `bootargs` variable for U-boot)
+- configure the bootloader to pass this argument on the kernel command line (using `bootargs` variable for U-boot for example)
 - configure the kernel himself to add the parameter on the command line.